lambdaclass/mina_bridge/README.md

 ```

 ## Verifier
-The arguments are the verifier_index, proof and public inputs and the output is a "batch evaluation proof".
+The arguments are the *verifier_index*, *proof* and *public inputs* .The output is a "batch evaluation proof".

 The steps are the following:
-Check the length of evaluations inside the proof.
+- Check the length of evaluations inside the proof.
-Commit to the negated public input polynomial.
+- Commit to the negated public input polynomial.
-Run the Fiat-Shamir heuristic.
+- Run the Fiat-Shamir heuristic.
-Combine the chunked polynomials' evaluations.
+- Combine the chunked polynomials' evaluations.
-Compute the commitment to the linearized polynomial $f$ by adding all constraints, in commitment form or evaluation if not present.
+- Compute the commitment to the linearized polynomial $f$ by adding all constraints, in commitment form or evaluation if not present.